 One of the Group's strategic guidelines is the implementation of environmental management systems.
-In line with this commitment, all the Group's production facilities have ISO 14001:2004 certification, demonstrating that Vidrala operates under a global, externally verified and recognised environmental management system.
-Furthermore, in keeping with its undertaking to continuous improvement, the implementation and certification of new environmental standards has begun, such as ISO 14064:2012, related to the voluntary declaration of CO2 emissions, or the ISO 50001:2011 energy management system standard, both of which, CO2 emissions and energy, are of clear environmental significance in our industrial process.
+In line with this commitment, all the Group's production facilities have ISO 14001:2015 certification, demonstrating that Vidrala operates under a global, externally verified and recognised environmental management system.
+Furthermore, in keeping with its undertaking to continuous improvement, the implementation and certification of new environmental standards has begun, such as ISO 14064:2018, related to the voluntary declaration of CO2 emissions.